Uric Acid (Blood)

 What other tests might I have along with this test?

-Your healthcare provider may also order other tests to diagnose gout, include looking at a sample of joint fluid drawn out with a needle.
+You may have other tests to check for gout.
+For example, you may have a sample of joint fluid drawn out with a needle.

-Your provider may also order a urinalysis if he or she suspects that you have a kidney stone.
+You may also have a urinalysis if your healthcare provider thinks that you have a kidney stone.
 The urinalysis looks for blood, white blood cells, and crystals.

-Your provider may also order tests of your blood and urine to find out what's causing the high levels uric acid.
+You may have tests of your blood and urine to find out what's causing the high levels uric acid.

 What do my test results mean?

 Results are given in milligrams per deciliter (mg/dL).
-Here are results that may mean you have hyperuricemia:
+You may have hyperuricemia if your results are:

 Many health conditions can cause high levels of uric acid.
-These include cancer, kidney disease, hypothyroidism, hyperparathyroidism, and sarcoidosis.
+These include:

-Your uric acid levels may be high if you eat foods high in purines, such as organ meats, dried beans and peas, and certain fish – anchovies, herring, sardines, and mackerel.
+Your uric acid levels may be high if you eat foods high in purines.
+These include organ meats, dried beans and peas, and fish such as anchovies, herring, sardines, and mackerel.
 High levels can also be caused by a low-salt diet.

 How is this test done?